LIU Global FAQs

 4. How much does this program cost?
 How do the costs change when studying abroad?

 Please refer to our Financials page as tuition, fees and other expenses can change from year to year.
-The cost sheet is updated yearly.
-Tuition and fees are the same for all centers and programs however; room and board, personal expenses, field travel, international travel and books vary.
+Tuition and fees are the same for all centers; however, room and board, personal expenses, field travel, international travel, and books vary.

 5. Will the costs change from year to year?

-It is always possible that there will be a change in tuition and fees, usually in the summer, prior to the beginning of the new semester.
-Any changes are reflected on our Financials page.
+It is always possible that there will be a change in tuition and fees.
+Updates are reflected on our Financials page.

 6. How do you help me pay for this program?

-7. What is the best way to access money?
+7. What is the best way to access money while overseas?

 The best way to access money is using an International ATM Debit/Credit Card.
 Refer to the vital information contained in specific center handbooks for more information.